moogacs/docs.buf.build/docs/lint/rules.md

 In short, the `MINIMAL` category verifies that all files with package `foo.bar.baz.v1` are in the directory `foo/bar/baz/v1` (relative to the [`buf.yaml`](../configuration/v1/buf-yaml.md) file), and that only one such directory exists.
-For example, consider the following `tree`:
+For example, consider this `tree`:

 ```sh
 .